Asynchronous message-based communication

 Figure 4-18.
 A single microservice receiving an asynchronous message

-Note that when the commands come from client applications, they can be implemented as HTTP synchronous commands.
-You should use message-based commands when you need higher scalability or when you're already in a message-based business process.
+When the commands come from client applications, they can be implemented as HTTP synchronous commands.
+Use message-based commands when you need higher scalability or when you're already in a message-based business process.

 Multiple-receivers message-based communication